 - E Street between 10th and 11th St. NW, around the corner from Ford’s Theater, and close to the American History Museum, the Natural History Museum, the Spy Museum, and the White House.

 This rapidly growing DC-based chain is an exceptionally fresh take on pizza.
-Opened in 2012, &pizza has 12 locations in DC proper.
+Opened in 2012, &pizza has over 30 locations in the DC region.

 They have two different kinds of dough; your traditional pizza dough, and a gluten-free option (though if you have severe gluten allergies, they recommend not trying the gluten-free dough as they can’t guarantee no cross-contamination).